Modular forms of virtually real-arithmetic type I -- Mixed mock modular forms yield vector-valued modular forms

 for a vra~type~$\rho$ that only depends on~$\ul{k}$.
 Details, including a substitute for the retracts in case~\ref{it:thm:main:injection-of-modular-forms:mock} and \ref{it:thm:main:injection-of-modular-forms:higher-order}, are given in Proposition~\ref{prop:iterated-integrals-modular}. \end{enumeratearabic} \end{maintheorem} \begin{mainremark} \begin{enumeratearabic} \item The representations~$\rho$ in Theorem~\ref{thm:main:injection-of-modular-forms} are not necessarily unique.
 For example, for mixed mock modular forms we provide a whole family of embeddings.

-\item We wish to point out that in part \ref{it:thm:main:injection-of-modular-forms:mock} of Theorem \ref{thm:main:injection-of-modular-forms}, the restriction to non-positive, integral weight excludes all mock theta functions, treated in~\cite{zwegers-2002}.
+\item The restriction to non-positive, integral weight in part~\ref{it:thm:main:injection-of-modular-forms:mock} of Theorem~\ref{thm:main:injection-of-modular-forms} excludes all mock theta functions, treated in~\cite{zwegers-2002}.
 It is possible to subsume them under a formally similar notion.
 This, however, would require the use of infinite-dimensional representations, namely holomorphic representations for the metaplectic double cover of~$\SL{2}(\RR)$.

 \item Case~\ref{it:thm:main:injection-of-modular-forms:mock} in conjunction with case~\ref{it:thm:main:injection-of-modular-forms:higher-order} of Theorem~\ref{thm:main:injection-of-modular-forms} suggests that there is a relation between second order modular forms and mixed mock mock modular forms whose mock-part has weight~$0$.
 Such a connection has been previously revealed in~\cite{bringmann-kane-2013}.